 Explore a timeline of events that led to the largest and most symbolically important Jewish Uprising in German-occupied Europe.
 Learn about the courageous young leaders, including three local survivors who fought with dignity under impossible conditions.
 Listen and read the inspiring words written by Ghetto Revolt Commander Mordecai Anielewicz in his last letter to his friend and second-in-command Yitzhak Zukerman.

 Explore online activities that feature contemporary Upstanders who made choices to act on behalf of others and not be bystanders.
-Take a look at our recommended readings from our grades K-2 and grades 3-4 Teaching Trunks that teach acceptance and diversity.
-Hear from survivors and their message to younger audiences meant inspire students to take action.
+Take a look at recommended readings from our grades K-2 and grades 3-4 Teaching Trunks that teach acceptance and diversity.
+Hear from Survivors and their message that inspires students to take action.

-In the Act of Art Gallery at Illinois Holocaust Museum, the works explore genocides and human rights atrocities from the artists’ perspectives.
-Artists express themselves through artistic mediums, such as paintings, photography, sculpture, spoken word, poetry, etc., and become an Upstander through their form of expression.
+In the Act of Art Gallery at Illinois Holocaust Museum, artworks explore genocides and human rights atrocities from the artists’ perspectives.
+Artists express themselves through artistic mediums, such as paintings, photography, sculpture, spoken word, poetry, etc., and become Upstanders through their form of expression.

-We are highlighting different forms of art that is in response to the Holocaust, genocide and human rights.
-Please take a look at our newest online resources that correspond to the certain pieces of artwork and the exhibition, They Shall Be Counted: The Theresienstadt Ghetto Art.
+Our activities highlight different forms of art responses to the Holocaust, genocide, and other human rights issues.
+Please take a look at our newest online resources that correspond to specific pieces of artwork and the exhibition, They Shall Be Counted: The Theresienstadt Ghetto Art of Erich Lichtblau-Leskly.
 Each piece contains reflection questions and interactive activities that will turn budding artists into activists!